Gaddale/PlaywrightMCP-Jenkins-Allure-framework/README.md

-# 🎭 PlaywrightMCP-Jenkins-Allure-framework
+# PlaywrightMCP-Jenkins-Allure-framework

-A smart Playwright automation assistant powered by GitHub Copilot — enabling rapid generation of web and API tests using natural language prompts.
+This repository showcases an AI-powered Playwright test automation framework, built using GitHub Copilot (MCP) in Visual Studio Code.
+It follows the Page Object Model (POM) for scalability, integrates Allure Reports for rich and interactive test reporting, and supports Jenkins CI/CD pipelines for seamless automated execution and continuous feedback.

 ---